dpleshkov/starblast-modding-plus/README.md

 ![Error 2](https://raw.githubusercontent.com/Bhpsngum/img-src/master/ModdingPlusError2.PNG)

-Restart your computer, then try to run the mod again.
+Try to run the mod again.

-If the errors still occurs, DM `Dank Dmitron#4593` on Discord, or ping me on the official Discord.
+If the errors still occur, DM `Dank Dmitron#4593` on Discord, or ping on the official Discord.

-While the problems have been fixing, consider using [method 2](#method-2-template-mod) instead.
+If you're still getting problems, consider using [method 2](#method-2-template-mod) instead.

-Else if the terminal shows the result like the this:
+If the terminal shows the result like the this:
 ```
 > start
 Code initialization took 3ms